Liemaeu/UE4-Manager-for-Linux/README.md

 sudo apt remove ue4manager (or delete source folder).
 You have to delete the ~/UpdateUE4.sh file, the ~/UE4LinuxLauncher and the ~/UnrealEngine folder, if you want to remove the updater script, the Marketplace content downloader and the Unreal Engine.

+---

 Thanks to:

--Erlandas, who made the Marketplace downloader https://github.com/Erlandys/UE4LinuxLauncher.git
+-Erlandas, who made the [Marketplace downloader](https://github.com/Erlandys/UE4LinuxLauncher.git)

--Epic Games, who made the Unreal Engine 4 https://github.com/EpicGames/UnrealEngine.git
+-Epic Games, who made the [Unreal Engine 4](https://github.com/EpicGames/UnrealEngine.git)

--codywohlers, who made most parts of the update script https://forums.unrealengine.com/community/community-content-tools-and-tutorials/118456-update-script-for-linux
+-codywohlers, who made most parts of the [update script][https://forums.unrealengine.com/community/community-content-tools-and-tutorials/118456-update-script-for-linux]